ekke/ekkesSHAREexample/README.md

 On Android we're using Intents, on iOS UIDocumentInteractionController.

 Developed and tested on Android 6, Android 7, Android 8, iOS and Qt 5.9.1
+Android: Target SDK 23
+there are changes in Android 7: https://developer.android.com/about/versions/nougat/android-7.0-changes.html#sharing-files

 Here's an Overview about the workflows, per ex.
 Open a File from inside your App and edit in another App outside.